2018 WBBL Trophy

 The Leicester Riders women’s basketball team was founded in 2011 and started off playing in the NBL Division Two.
 After one year in the league, the team gained promotion to Division One in which they finished fourth and earned a spot in the playoffs.
 For the 2013/14 season – the last in the NBL, the team finished fourth in the regular season and shocked England Basketball by winning their first-ever playoff title against the perennial champions Sheffield Hatters.

 The Riders joined the newly founded Women’s National Basketball League in 2014/15 and have made playoff appearances in every season.
 2017/18 proved the Riders’ most successful season to date, after finishing with a 19-1 record and winning the WBBL Trophy Final.
-Leicester Riders’ 2020 Trophy Title against Durham Palatinates marks the third WBBL title won in the club’s history and third Trophy title in a row.
+In club history, the Leicester Riders have won four Titles, including three consecutive Trophy Titles and the 2021 Cup Title against Sevenoaks Suns.

 Through the establishment of the Loughborough Basketball Programme, players who compete in BUCS Premier are also able to represent the Leicester Riders in the WBBL.